Property title search and liens for real estate.

 HOA

-How long will it take to get my title search results back?
+• How long will it take to get my title search results back?

-How are the results sent to me?
+• How are my results sent to me?